kevinmarquesp/kevinmarquesp.github.io/content/blog/240204-1143_webcrawlerex-just-a-silly-elixir-exercise/index.md

   end
 end
 ```
 As you can see, this code fetches the inner links by doing each step at a time.
-The only thing that annoys me a little bit on Elixir, is that it has no `return` keyword, the final result that the function computes will be the return of your function, no early returns are allowed.
-Which means that, if you want your function to be readable, you'll need to break it into smaller functions – normally, private ones, because it's related to a function that has a complex logic.
+The only thing that annoys me a little bit about on Elixir, is that it has no `return` keyword, the final result that the function computes will be the return of your function, no early returns are allowed.
+This means that, if you want your function to be readable, you'll need to break it into smaller functions – normally, private ones, because it's related to a function that has a complex logic.

-This `case ... do ... end` match statement **is just perfect**, that a feature that I certainty would love if more languages have that – I think JavaScript will implement a similar syntax on the future.
-Here, I pass a result as a case, where I can put what I'm expecting and what I want to handle in variable names (like the `page_html` or `reason` variables on the `fetch/1` function), then I can return a custom type based on the match placeholder (or variables, if you will).
+This `case ... do ... end` match statement **is just perfect**, it's a feature that I certainly would love if more languages had that – I think JavaScript will implement a similar syntax on the future.
+Here, I pass a result as a case, where I can specify what I'm expecting and what I want to handle in variable names (like the `page_html` or `reason` variables on the `fetch/1` function), then I can return a custom type based on the match placeholder (or variables, if you will).

-Some other comments, I liked how Regex is a builtin feature on the `valid_http_url?/1`[^2] function.
-Also, I don't know why so many people that is starting with Elixir is so impressed by the pipe operator (`|>`) – this means that the return of the function before that pipe will be the first argument of the function after that operator –, it is really useful and I think more languages should have a similar feature, but that's nothing knew, for at least twenty year, because Bash and PowerShell does that really well too with the `|` operator.
+Some other comments, I liked how Regex is a built-in feature on the `valid_http_url?/1`[^2] function.
+Also, I don't know why so many people who are starting with Elixir are so impressed by the pipe operator (`|>`) – this means that the return of the function before that pipe will be the first argument of the function after that operator –, it is really useful and I think more languages should have a similar feature, but that's nothing knew, for at least twenty year, because Bash and PowerShell does that really well too with the `|` operator.

 [^2]: If you don't know, that `function_name/some_number` is a notation that represents a function and its arity (how many arguments it accepts), here was talking about the function called `valid_http_url?()` that accepts one argument, that's more cooler than you think.
 Also, function names that ends with a question mark just means that this functions returns a boolean value, it's a naming convention.
 ### Database Helper
-This entire project I built with a little help of Bing's AI Copilot – no copy and paste, trust me, that's gross – and, for some reason, when I asked for doing a SQLite database connection, the code, libraries and solutions that it gave me wasn't working very well, so I searched about some library that has a easy to understand front-end and picked the first one that appeared – now I know I should be using Ecto in some way.
+This entire project I built with a little help from Bing's AI Copilot – no copy and paste, trust me, that's gross – and, for some reason, when I asked for doing a SQLite database connection, the code, libraries and solutions that it gave me weren't working very well, so I searched for some library that has an easy to understand front-end and picked the first one that appeared – now I know I should be using Ecto in some way.
 ```elixir
 defmodule WebCrawlerEx.HandleDatabase do
   def insert_link(db_conn, db_table, link), do:
     Exqlite.Basic.exec(db_conn, "INSERT OR IGNORE INTO #{db_table} (url) VALUES ('#{link}')")